open-contracting/standard/docs/schema/reference.md

 * When one planning process results in many tenders;
 * When a contract is awarded following two distinct, but related, tender processes, such as in national frameworks with locally run mini-competitions;
-* When a contract results in the award of sub-contracts - and those sub-contracts are also tracked using OCDS;
+* When a contract results in the award of subcontracts - and those subcontracts are also tracked using OCDS;
 * When a contract is coming up for renewal or replacement, and there is a contracting process to award  the renewal/replacement contract;

-In all these cases, the `relatedProcess` sub-schema should be used to cross-reference between the relevant contracting processes using their `ocid`.
+In all these cases, the `relatedProcess` subschema should be used to cross-reference between the relevant contracting processes using their `ocid`.

 ````{admonition} Example
 :class: hint